You are here

 The VUB’s Photonics team, B-PHOT, with 40 researchers under the leadership of Professor Hugo Thienpont, is active in the field of micro-miniaturised photonics.
 The strategic approach in research and development in optics and photonics over the past 25 years, has allowed B-PHOT to implement unique technology platforms and infrastructure that support a complete value chain from material to proof-of-concept prototyping.
 B-PHOT supports partners and companies with research expertise in biophotonics, freeform optics, integrated photonics, micro lasers, optical fibre sensors and optical spectroscopy.

 VUB B-PHOT is currently among the world leaders in optical modelling, optical characterisation, low-cost rapid prototyping, and proof-of-concept demonstrations of micro-optical modules and micro-photonic systems.

-The centre is currently among the world leaders and has collaboration agreements in fundamental, strategic, applied and industrial research with top level research groups in Europe, the US, Australia and Asia, as well as with companies and organisations in Belgium, across Europe, Asia, Japan and the US.
+The centre has collaboration agreements in fundamental, strategic, applied and industrial research with top level research groups in Europe, the US, Japan, Australia and Asia.

 Ready to shine with a European Master of Science in Photonics from VUB

 Photonics has been named by the European Commission as one of the key enabling technologies of the 21st Century, so unsurprisingly it is one of the most sought after master of science degrees out there.
 The VUB offers a European Master of Science in Photonics, in partnership with UGent, for students who are looking for a challenging programme and a professional career in innovative industry areas that are at the forefront of pushing boundaries in research.